-In 2013, Valentin Carron represented Switzerland at the 55th Venice Biennale.
-He has also been the subject of solo exhibitions at numerous institutions worldwide, including the Musée des Beaux-Arts de Rennes and Galerie Art & Essai Université Rennes, France (2018); Overbeck Gesellschaft, Lübeck, Germany (2015); Kunsthalle Bern, Switzerland (2014); Fondation Louis Moret, Martigny, Switzerland (2014); Palais de Tokyo, Paris (2010); Centro de Arte Contemporáneo La Conservera, Ceuti, Spain (2009); Kunsthalle Zürich, Switzerland (2007); and Swiss Institute, New York (2006).
-His work is in the public collections of a number of museums, including Aargauer Kunsthaus, Aarau, Switzerland; Center for Curatorial Studies, Bard College, Annandale-on-Hudson, New York; and Migros Museum für Gegenwartskunst, Zürich.
-Carron lives and works in Martingy, Switzerland.
+Valentin Carron represented Switzerland at the 55th Venice Biennale, Italy (2013).
+He has been the subject of solo exhibitions at numerous institutions worldwide including Museum im Bellpark, Kriens, Switzerland (2021); Le Consortium, Dijon, France (2020); Musée des Beaux-Arts de Rennes and Galerie Art & Essai Université Rennes, France (2018); Overbeck Gesellschaft, Lübeck, Germany (2015); Kunsthalle Bern, Switzerland (2014); Fondation Louis Moret, Martigny, Switzerland (2014); Palais de Tokyo, Paris (2010); Centro de Arte Contemporáneo La Conservera, Ceuti, Spain (2009); and Kunsthalle Zurich, Switzerland (2007).
+His work has been included in group shows at institutions including Musée d’art moderne et contemporain (MAMCO), Geneva; Centre Pompidou-Metz, Metz, France (2020), and the High Line, New York (2016), and is in the permanent collections of institutions including Aargauer Kunsthaus, Aarau, Switzerland; Center for Curatorial Studies, Bard College, Annandale-on-Hudson, New York; and Migros Museum für Gegenwartskunst, Zurich.
+Carron lives and works in Martigny, Switzerland.